Effects of local fields in a dissipative Curie-Weiss model: Bautin bifurcation and large self-sustained oscillations: Abstract

 \section{Abstract}

 We modify the spin-flip dynamics of a Curie-Weiss model with dissipative interaction potential \cite{DaPFiRe13} by adding a site-dependent i.i.d. random magnetic field.
-The purpose is to analyze how disorder affects the time-evolution of the observables in the macroscopic limit.
-Our main result shows that, whenever the field intensity is sufficiently strong, a periodic orbit may emerge through a global bifurcation in the phase space, giving origin to a large-amplitude rhythmic behavior.
+The purpose is to analyze how the addition of the field affects the time-evolution of the observables in the macroscopic limit.
+Our main result shows that a Bautin bifurcation point exists and that, whenever the field intensity is sufficiently strong and the temperature sufficiently low, a periodic orbit emerges through a global bifurcation in the phase space, giving origin to a large-amplitude rhythmic behavior.